Tampa Bay Psychology Associates is a private practice specializing in therapy and psychological testing.

 Meet Dr. Benson

-Dr. Benson is a licensed psychologist in the State of Florida specializing in the areas of psychological testing and therapy.
+Dr. Benson is a licensed psychologist in the State of Florida.
 Dr. Benson has extensive experience in both psychotherapy and psychological testing, including educational, neurological, and forensic evaluations.
 Her patients range from 4 to 90 years in age, with an array of identified concerns.
 In therapy, Dr. Benson utilizes a variety of techniques to cater to the unique needs and histories of each individual, family, and couple.
-Therapy commonly integrates solution-focused and process-oriented interventions, positive psychology, and therapeutic life skills with the intention of creating a more balanced and meaningful sense of life and health.
+Therapy commonly integrates solution-focused and process-oriented interventions with the intention of creating a more balanced and meaningful sense of life and health.

 This area of assessment often includes highly sophisticated tests that measure deficits in cognitive functioning (i.e., your ability to think, speak, reason, remember, etc.).
 The most common neuropsychological batteries assess for dementia, Alzheimer’s disease, and general impairment following a stroke or brain injury.